-- Target or First value as base: the attribute will be transformed into two continuous attributes, status=middle with values 0 or 1 signifying whether the original attribute had value middle on a particular example, and similarly, status=high.
+- First value as base: the attribute will be transformed into two continuous attributes, status=middle with values 0 or 1 signifying whether the original attribute had value middle on a particular example, and similarly, status=high.
 Hence, a three-valued attribute is transformed into two continuous attributes, corresponding to all except the first value of the attribute.

 - Most frequent value as base: similar to the above, except that the data is analyzed and the most frequent value is used as a base.
 So, if most examples have the value middle, the two newly constructed continuous attributes will be status=low and status=high.

 - One attribute per value: this would construct three continuous attributes out of a three-valued discrete one.

 - Ignore multinominal attributes: removes the multinominal attributes from the data.